slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Any word you have to hunt for in a thesaurus is the wrong word."
 -- Stephen King*

+> *"There are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper."
+-- Chris Cornell*

 > *"I have made this letter longer then usual because I lacked the time to make it shorter."
 -- Blaise Pascal*

-> *"There are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper."
--- Chris Cornell*

-> *"The pen is the tongue of the mind."
--- Miguel de Cervantes*

 > *"I write because I don’t know what I think until I read what I say."
 -- Flannery O’Connor*